Does Avon Skin So Soft work as mosquito repellent ? You may have read this in the press or on the internet and wondered if it is really true.

 I filled in the form using my laptop – on my phone the text is tiny and large form which needed to be moved around the screen to view) and used apps on my iphone to take passport photo in required square format and also take photo of passport and convert to required pdf size.
 See snapshots of the apps below.
 I then sent both to myself via facebook messenger from my phone and opened messenger on laptop and downloaded the photos.
 There is very probably an easier way but i was mid form and had to work this out as i went along.

-The square passport photo was reasonably easy and straight forward – just follow the instructions on the app which will give you the option of taking a photo with dimensions specific for India.
+The square passport photo was reasonably easy and straight forward – just follow the instructions on the free app – pictured below – which will give you the option of taking a photo with dimensions specific for India.

 The PDF shot of the passport not so easy.
-It took several attempts – each time sending the photo to myself via facebook messenger and saving in documents where i could then see how big the document was – the first was 876 kb , far too big and was rejected by the e-visa website .
+I used the Free APP in the photo below.
+It took several attempts – each time sending the photo to myself from my phone to my laptop via facebook messenger and then saving in documents where i could then see how big the document was – the first was 876 kb , far too big and was rejected by the e-visa website .
 Several attempts later I managed to get it to the correct size by moving the camera further and further away from the passport ( the app will flash up a message to move the camera closer – ignore it , you will need to move it further away) and then crop the photo of any background stuff.
 Eventually you will get a pdf copy of the photo under 300kb which will be accepted by the e-visa website.

 How much does e-tourist visa cost ?